Speeding Was Also a Factor in Sunday’s Fatal Car Accident

 - The grieving families can obtain compensation for the expenses associated with their loved one’s burial and funeral costs and the expenses associated with any emergency medical treatments administered immediately following the accident, as well as compensation for their own mental anguish.

-While the Pasadena wrongful death lawyers at Binder and Associates know that no amount of money can ever makeup for losing a loved one in a fatal car accident, we will fight for our clients’ rights to wrongful death settlements so that they can obtain the financial support they may need as they grieve the loss of their loved one(s).
+While the Encino wrongful death lawyers at Binder and Associates Encino know that no amount of money can ever makeup for losing a loved one in a fatal car accident, we will fight for our clients’ rights to wrongful death settlements so that they can obtain the financial support they may need as they grieve the loss of their loved one(s).

-Pasadena Wrongful Death and Car Accident Lawyers
+Encino Wrongful Death and Car Accident Lawyers

 If you have lost a loved one due to a fatal car accident, or if you have been injured in any type of traffic accident, you need an attorney who understands personal injury law and knows what steps to take on your behalf.
-At Binder and Associates, our Pasadena car accident and wrongful death attorneys have been committed to aggressively defending victims’ rights since 1973.
+At Binder and Associates, our Encino car accident attorneys have been committed to aggressively defending victims’ rights since 1973.
 Our thorough knowledge of the law and our fierce litigating skills allow us to consistently help accident victims secure the maximum possible compensation for their injuries and losses.

 You can arrange for your free initial consultation and receive trusted advice from an experienced legal professional by calling us at 626-793-9124 or 800-310-1529 or by emailing us using the form on the right-hand side of this page.